fscheck/FsCheck/FsCheck Release Notes.md

+### 3.0.0-alpha2 - To be released
+* Remove PCL builds.
+NET Standard is the way forward.
+Latest FSharp.Core builds don't even include PCL versions.
+As a result of the FSharp.Core dependency, FsCheck targets NET Standard 1.6.

 ### 3.0.0-alpha1 - 26 September 2017
 * Update random number generator to SplitMix algorithm. (with thanks to Jack Pappas for making it fast)